Pylons/pyramid/docs/narr/views.rst

 View Configuration Using the ``@bfg_view`` Decorator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For better locality of reference, use the
+For better locality of reference, you may use the
 :class:`repoze.bfg.view.bfg_view` decorator to associate your view
-functions with URLs instead of using :term:`ZCML` for the same
+functions with URLs instead of using :term:`ZCML` or imperative
+configuration for the same purpose.

-purpose.  :class:`repoze.bfg.view.bfg_view` can be used to associate
+:class:`repoze.bfg.view.bfg_view` can be used to associate
 ``context``, ``name``, ``permission`` and ``request_method``,
 ``containment``, ``request_param`` and ``request_type``, ``attr``,
 ``renderer``, ``wrapper``, ``xhr``, ``accept``, and ``header``
 information -- as done via the equivalent ZCML -- with a function that
-acts as a :mod:`repoze.bfg` view.
-All ZCML attributes (save for the
+acts as a :mod:`repoze.bfg` view callable.
+All ZCML attributes (save
-``view`` attribute) are available in decorator form and mean precisely
+for the ``view`` attribute) are available in decorator form and mean
-the same thing.
+precisely the same thing.

+The mere existence of a ``@bfg_view`` decorator doesn't suffice to
+perform view configuration.
 To make :mod:`repoze.bfg` process your
 :class:`repoze.bfg.view.bfg_view` declarations, you *must* do one of
 the following: